-On National Eat Your Vegetables Day on June 17, we celebrate the joy and deliciousness of eating straight from the Earth.
-If veggies aren’t your favorite food, this is a great day to give them a try.
-After all, vegetables are very healthy for you.
+If veggies aren’t your favorite food already, National Eat Your Vegetables Day is a great time to give them a try.
+After all, vegetables are very healthy.
 If you can manage a little experimentation in the kitchen, you can discover how many delicious recipes there are for them.
-So whether you’re digging in to your favorite salad or forcing yourself to eat the sprouts that came with your steak, today is all about finishing that green on your plate, and then going back for me!
+So whether you’re digging into your favorite salad or trying kale for the first time, today is all about finishing the most colorful things on your plate.

 National Eat Your Vegetables Day Activities

 If you’re not a vegetarian, chances are you don’t often visit vegetarian restaurants.
 But National Eat Your Vegetables Day is definitely the day to try something new involving vegetables.
 Vegetarian restaurants specialize in making vegetable the main component of the dish, and you’ll be surprised at how filling they can be.

 Cook some vegetables

 There are more varieties of vegetables available today than ever before in history, so there are probably ones out there that you have never tried.
 Take a moment to search for some of the more unusual vegetables like taro, jackfruit, and yucca.
 Make sure you find a recipe that shows you how to prepare the vegetables step-by-step, as well as how to cook the dish.
 You might just find your new favorite food.